-Below is a collection of Ande’s personal essays and nonfiction stories unrelated to music and theatre.
+Below is a collection of Ande’s personal essays unrelated to music and theater.

 My photo journey

 This is a non-chronological series of essays on my personal photography with the stories behind some of my favorite shots.

 (Published 22 May 2021): This first photo essay discusses how it took me three years to take my perfect, or almost perfect picture of the capitol dome in Washington, D.C.